mmahdi-farrokhy/CleanCodeBook/README.md

     }
 ```

 Here is an Object-Oriented code with *interface*s that define *business rule*s.
 Adding a new business logic means defining a new abstract method in the interface and implementing it in concrete classes.
 So, adding new business logic affects all of them.
-Adding a new concrete class affetcs the client class.
+Adding a new concrete class affects the client class.
 ```
     // OBJECT ORIENTED CODE
     public interface Shape {